dxos/dxos/docs/content/guide/echo/typescript/subscriptions.md

 # Subscriptions

-Use subscriptions to listen for changes within a [space](./README.md).
+Use subscriptions to listen for changes to objects in a [space](./README.md).

 ## Subscribe to a query

-For example:
+Use the [`subscribe`](/api/@dxos/client/classes/Query#subscribe-callback-opts) method on a query to listen for changes to objects in a space.
+The callback will be called with an object containing the new objects that match the query.
+The return value of `subscribe` is a function that can be called to stop the subscription.

 ```ts{12,14} file=./snippets/subscription.ts#L5-
 import { Client } from '@dxos/client';
 import { Expando, create } from '@dxos/client/echo';